Mediterranean and Middle East theatre of World War II: Western Desert

-US involvement
+Tunisia

 Following the Japanese attack on Pearl Harbor on 7 December 1941, the United States joined the war.
 On 8 November 1942, American forces entered combat in North Africa with Operation Torch, which "transformed the Mediterranean from a British to an Allied theater of war", "succeeding operations in the Mediterranean area proved far more extensive than intended.
 One undertaking was to lead to the next".

 After liberating French North Africa and clearing the enemy from the Italian colonies, the Allies sought to bring the entire French empire effectively into the war against the Axis powers.
 They reopened the Mediterranean route to the Middle East.
 They went on from Africa to liberate Sicily, Sardinia, and Corsica.
 They caused Mussolini to topple from power, and they brought his successors to surrender.
 They drew more and more German military resources into a stubborn defence of the Italian peninsula, and helped the Yugoslavs to pin down within their spirited country thousands of Axis troops.
 Eventually, the Allies delivered a solid blow from southern France against the German forces which were opposing the Allied drive from the beaches of Normandy!
 They made Marseilles available for Allied use and they occupied northern Italy and Greece."
 Howe further notes that "Hitler had always accepted the principle that the Mediterranean was an area of paramount Italian interest just as, farther north, German interests were exclusive.

 Allied forces were placed under the command of a Supreme Allied Commander AFHQ Mediterranean, General Dwight D. Eisenhower.
 Axis forces were caught between the Allied armies during the Tunisia Campaign but managed to delay the Allied advance by defensive operations, most notably with the Battle of the Kasserine Pass and a temporary defensive success at the Battle of the Mareth Line.
 After shattering the Axis defence on the Mareth Line, the Allies squeezed Axis forces into a pocket around Tunis.
 Axis resistance in Africa ended on 13 May 1943, with the unconditional surrender of nearly 240,000 men, who became prisoners of war.